jonathan-tessier/jonathan-tessier.github.io/README.md

 #### Candidate for a Master of Mathematics (Applied Math) at the University of Waterloo (2022).

 ## Research
-#### My current research interests concern the evolution and stability of various flows in electrically conducting fluids (such as plasmas).
-The bulk of my research experience has been the numerical study of the Shallow-Water equations and it's generalization to magnetohydrodynamics (MHD).
+#### My current research interests concern the stability of various flows in Geophysical Flows and Magnetohydrodynamics (MHD).
+The bulk of my research experience has been the numerical study of the Shallow-Water equations and it's MHD counter parts.

 ## Publications
 #### To come..